There are some days in my life that I'll never forget, and

 I am so thankful for my Savior, His birth, His life, and His redeeming love

-for the light that He only can bring.
+the light that He can only bring.

 What would Christmas Eve be without one of these photos?